Faith Tours of India

 RESPECTING INDIAN CULTURE

-Sharing meals is ingrained in Indian culture, but common dietary practices in India, such as vegetarianism, should be considered before ordering food.
+Sharing meals is deeply ingrained in Indian culture, but it’s essential to consider common dietary practices in India, such as vegetarianism, before ordering food.

 Only pack loose, modest clothing, including trousers and skirts that fall below the knee.
 Avoid tight, short clothes and thin straps, and cover your shoulders.
 During the Holi festival, follow the Holi dress code and opt for traditional white clothes.